 When I was way too young to be reading such literature, I was caught up in the masterful storytelling skills of Stephen King.
 He has an amazing ability and is very skilled at character development.
-What shocked me, however, was how often King would actually get into the mind of the villain.
+However, what shocked me was how often King would actually get into the mind of the villain.
 He gives us his thoughts and perspective.

 As young as I was, it helped me see how few steps there were between sanity and insanity, morally neutral and outright evil.
 It scared me a bit.
-In contrast to these somewhat morbid tales, I also read heavily in the classics with characters of impeccable morals and heroic deeds.
-I saw in those books an ideal that I longed for–a simpler world than the world I lived in within my own mind.
+I also read heavily in the classics with characters of impeccable morals and heroic deeds in contrast to these somewhat morbid tales.
+In those books, I saw an ideal that I longed for–a simpler world than the world I lived in within my own mind.

-The combination of those two contrasting worlds stirred up a desire for goodness in the world and in me.
+The combination of those two contrasting worlds stirred up a desire for goodness in the world and me.
 Too many times, I have confused my own deceitful justification for actually being in the right.
-The moments when I truly see myself though are depressing and discouraging.
+The moments when I truly see myself, though, are depressing and discouraging.

 God Is at Work

 God’s Word speaks to me in those moments with a reminder of the work that He is doing within me.
 In 2 Peter 1:3-4 (ESV), Peter says, “His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped the corruption that is in the worked because of sinful desire.”

 Those words–partakers of the divine nature–articulate my heart’s desire.
 I want to be good, not just convince myself that I am.
 And I have tried, so very hard, but the psalmist spoke truly when he commented on the deceitfulness of our hearts.
 I can be utterly convinced that I am doing things for the right reasons.
 Then find out that all along, I was selfish.
 Fortunately, this passage explains to us how we can be truly changed.